RogerVFbr/MySQLAccess/README.md

 ```

 ### Step 3: Activate native logging if needed
-MySQLAccess, comes bundled with a native logging system, designed to show to the developer the inner workings of the
+MySQLAccess comes bundled with a native logging system, designed to show to the developer the inner workings of the
 module.
 Logging is activated system-wide and should be done right after module instantiation:
 ```
 MySQLAccess.logDetails();